 For years, I’ve been told by friends and family that I’m a perfectionist.
 And, when hosting a dinner (much less than when prepping a holiday dinner for a crowd!), I want everything to be flawless and perfect.
 In an effort to pull off the “perfect party”, I do everything from sending a darling invitation to my guests, planning my menu, shopping for the freshest ingredients, setting the perfect table setting, baking fresh desserts and cooking every single dish from scratch.
 And, the day (for me) doesn’t even end there…, I escort my guests to the living room to enjoy hours of entertaining conversation, until I usher them home, bid them a warm goodbye, while I then rush to the kitchen to clean.
 Bleck!

 Notice anything missing from that entire equation?
 My guests aren’t expected to do or bring anything!
 The burden entirely rides on me.
 Gulp.
 Talk about stressful!
 And truthfully, not very wise.
+Some years, I think about buying CBD oil in the UK and bringing it over to the USA just for thanksgiving!
+Please help me!
+I’d been looking at companies similar to HerbMighty, does anyone have any experience with them?

 After all those years of trying to achieve being the perfect party host, I have learned one valuable lesson along the way.
 Your guests want to be included, they want to contribute, and they want to help.
 They want an engaging, interactive, fun-filled evening and they do that by getting involved and helping.